weaviate/weaviate-io/developers/weaviate/more-resources/faq.md

 import HowToGetObjectCount from '/_includes/how.to.get.object.count.mdx';

-> The below `Aggregate` query will retrieve the total object count in a class.
+> This `Aggregate` query returns the total object count in a class.

 <HowToGetObjectCount/>